 Experience and Accreditations

-Most clients who leave Freedom Debt Relief reviews have had a good experience.
+Most Freedom Debt Relief customer reviews are positive.
 They commend FDR for having good customer service, explaining the settlement process, and keeping them updated on where they are at in the settlement process.

-One of the features that sets FDR apart from the rest is a unique and intuitive online dashboard to track clients' pace through the program.
-This helps people to actually see their progress in settling their debts.
+One feature that sets FDR apart from the rest is a unique and intuitive online dashboard to track clients' pace throughout the program.
+This helps people to actually see their progress while settling their debts.

 - Potentially High Prices (Up to 25 Percent of Enrolled Debt)